-- Seek opportunities to collaborate with other charter schools and districts to enhance student learning i.e. provide courses not offered at the local school. - Seek opportunities to share best practices with others by presenting at conferences. - Continue working with IQS and the NGAPS pilot in an effort to promote alternative assessment options. - Continue involvement with MSBA, MACS and other education related organizations to keep current with legislative activity and provide input when needed. - Work with marketing vendor to develop content for our website, social media, and blog in an effort to share BlueSky student stories. - Continue to collaborate with MSHSL and other school districts to support student athletics. - Continue work with the Regional Centers of Excellence and CAREI in an effort to improve graduation rates and student intervention programs.
+- Seek opportunities to collaborate with other charter schools and districts to enhance student learning i.e. provide courses not offered at the local school. - Seek opportunities to share best practices with others by presenting at conferences. - Continue working with IQS and the NGAPS pilot in an effort to promote alternative assessment options. - Continue involvement with MSBA, MACS and other education related organizations to keep current with legislative activity and provide input when needed. - Work with marketing vendors to develop content for our website, social media, and blog in an effort to share BlueSky student stories. - Continue to collaborate with MSHSL and other school districts to support student athletics.

+- Continue work with the Regional Centers of Excellence and CAREI in an effort to improve graduation rates and student intervention programs. - Go through a continuous improvement process with Cognia to obtain accreditation renewal.